BSc (Hons)

 I100

-This programme offers a multidisciplinary perspective to the subject of Computer Science providing you with an excellent basis for a future career in the field.
+Your programme provides a multidisciplinary perspective to the subject of Computer Science, giving you an excellent basis for a future career in the field.
 The course is future-focused and has the development of your digital skills, analytics and problem solving at its core.
-Employability and industry links are integrated into every module to support you to develop the skills you will need in the workplace.
+Employability and industry links are integrated into every module to support you in developing the skills you will need in the workplace.

 Computer data